My Quiet Kitchen

 7. Garnish with cilantro and avocado.
 Enjoy!

-If you look at my instagram page or my recent posts you might notice a bit of a cheese obsession forming.
-I feel that this obsession is completely justified for oh so many reasons, a few of which are:
+I'm a bit obsessed with making quick vegan cheeses at home.
+I feel that this is completely justified for oh so many reasons, a few of which are:

-• homemade cashew cheese is actually healthy and surprisingly low in calories (yet doesn't taste like it).
+• Homemade cashew cheese is actually healthy and surprisingly low in calories (but doesn't taste like it).

-• it takes just minutes to prepare, which basically means, creamy, salty, instant gratification!
+• This cheese sauce takes just minutes to prepare, which basically means, creamy, salty, instant gratification!

-• and you're going to feel so accomplished and confident when you serve this cheese to family and friends.
+• You're going to feel so accomplished and confident when you serve this cheese to family and friends.
 And I want to help you achieve that feeling!

 I've said it before and I'll say it again, go ahead and get some tapioca starch, and hop on this melty vegan cheese train because we've got a lot of cool destinations ahead.